 There is some debate as to whether it is possible to completely eliminate your bunion without surgery.
 Hence, it is not possible to give a definite answer to this question.
 To be able to decide whether bunion correction without surgery is an option for you, it is recommended to consult a specialist and undergo a proper examination.

-The cost varies greatly depending on the type of surgery, your geographic location and insurance coverage.
+The cost varies greatly depending on the type of procedure, your geographic location and insurance coverage.
 According to recent reputable studies, the average bunion surgery cost is around $5,600.
 Although, it can range from $3,500 up to $12,000.
 Keep in mind that minimally invasive bunion removal surgery in NJ, offering a fast recovery and almost no pain, is considerably less expensive.

 You can expect to get reimbursement for bunion treatment if it is causing pain and/or changing the way you walk.
 In this case, it will be considered a medical necessity and the costs associated with surgery will be partially covered.
 The coverage depends on the type of insurance plan you have.
 You should not forget that if you choose a surgeon who is out-of-network, your insurance provider might not cover your expenses.
 Before deciding on the surgeon, keep in mind that your health should always be the most important consideration in any medical decision.